Fijishi-Enterprises/BenthicIMG-Analyser/docs/installation.rst

 Python packages
 ---------------
 With your virtual environment activated, run ``pip install -r requirements/local.txt`` to install the packages.
-Note that this will install the listed packages as well as any dependencies those packages might have.
+Note that this will install the packages listed/included in that file as well as any dependencies those packages might have.

+If you're also working on the PySpacer codebase, or otherwise need a PySpacer version more recent than what's on PyPI, you'll probably want to specify an `editable install <https://pip.pypa.io/en/stable/topics/local-project-installs/>`__ of PySpacer: ``pip install -e path/to/local/spacer``

+- The cleanest way to use this would be to do the -e spacer install first, then install other packages with the -r command above.

+- Note that any CoralNet pull request you make might not pass in GitHub's CI (GitHub Actions) until PySpacer is updated on PyPI.

 A few package/OS combinations may need additional steps: